BBai-Tips/bbai/CONVENTIONS.md

 - Consider using `brew install bbai` for easy installation
 - Include both CLI tools and API code in the installation
 - Implement GitHub actions for building and compiling releases
+- Use semantic versioning for both API and CLI, keeping them version-locked together

 When discussing the project, refer to these conventions.
 Code suggestions should align with the project's style, structure, and technologies.
 Prioritize advanced techniques and efficient solutions within the project's scope.